CR-Richardson/Max-Series-Gain/README.md

 - `ZF.m` Implementation of the Zames-Falb criterion - See References 22 and 23.

 ## Getting Started
-Run `examples.m` to repeat the experiments in the paper or select a subset of the examples by defining them in the *Ex_array* variable.
+Run `Examples.m` to repeat the experiments in the paper or select a subset of the examples by defining them in the *Ex_array* variable.